Floydlang/floyd/Docs/Floyd script reference.md

 		}
 	}

+- There is no special implicit "this" argument to functions, you need to add it manually.
+- It is not possible to change member variables of a value, instead you return a completely new instance of the struct.

-# Member and non-member access, syntactic sugar
+### Member and non-member access, syntactic sugar

 Here are some non-member functions: